bccbass/T3A1/BenjaminCampbell_T3A1.md

 // Define a new class Model that inherits from the Car class.
 In this scenario one could think of Car as a parent class and Model as a child class of Car class. class Model extends Car {
-    // The constructor function is called, parameters must be from parent class (Car) are supplied, as well as any further parameters needed to construct child class (Model) constructor(brand, mod) {
+    // The constructor function is called, parameters from the parent class (Car) are supplied, as well as any further parameters needed to construct child class (Model) constructor(brand, mod) {
     // The super keyword is used to invoke the superclass constructor (Car).
 This gives access to the Car class constructor within the Model class constructor.
     // by invoking super the Model class has access to the 'brand' property from the Car class constructor. super(brand);
-    // creates a key/value pair to set class key 'model' to value of 'mod' argument this.model = mod;
+    // create a key/value pair to set class key 'model' to value of 'mod' argument this.model = mod;
   }
     // Create a new Class method called 'show'